Justy-IvokA/quinielas/POOL_WIZARD_IMPLEMENTATION.md

 ### Tenant Scoping
 - All operations scoped to `ctx.tenant.id`
+- Brand auto-assigned from `ctx.brand.id` (resolved from subdomain)
 - Slug uniqueness per tenant/brand
 - RBAC enforced on all mutations